sam-austin/around-the-block/README.md

 ![explore](https://media.giphy.com/media/7dS31xSF9pHJC32TQt/giphy.gif)
 - Use the search bar to look up a place
 - Click the Geolocation button to bring the map to your location
-- View photos shared by others by clicking the markers
+- View shared photos by clicking the markers
 - “Like” a photo to save it to your personal page

 ### My Photos page - Your personal page